kdl-org/kdl/SPEC.md

 This is the semi-formal specification for KDL, including the intended data model and the grammar.

 This document describes KDL version `1.0.0`.
+It was released on September 11, 2021.

 ## Introduction